-Applicants must submit a Letter of Assurance printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
-The Alzheimer's Association reserves the right to require additional documentation to help confirm the applicant‟s eligibility.
-Non-US Applicants in addition to the letter must provide official documentation from their institutional materials, such as, website, manual or other legal documentation that indicates their eligibility for this program.
+Applicants must submit a Letter of Assurance printed on the hiring institution's letterhead, signed by an authorized institutional official (i.e., Grants and Contracts officer) that states you have been determined by your institution to be underrepresented in the above areas at the time of Letter of Intent (LOI) for verification.
+The Alzheimer's Association reserves the right to require additional documentation to help confirm the applicant's eligibility.
+Non-U.S. applicants in addition to the letter must provide official documentation from their institutional materials, such as website, manual or other legal documentation, that indicates their eligibility for this program.

-Applications to the Alzheimer's Association Research Grant to Promote Diversity (AARG-D) program will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor and above by the award date should the proposal be in funding range and funded.
+Applications to the Alzheimer’s Association Research Grant to Promote Diversity (AARG-D) program will be accepted from postdoctoral fellows and other junior faculty members (e.g., Instructor, Research Associate Scientist, Lecturer, etc.) who can provide a letter of employment verification indicating you will have a full-time faculty position of an Assistant Professor or above by the award date should the proposal be in funding range and funded.

-The letter of employment must be uploaded to your letter of intent (LOI) and dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
+If applicable, the letter of employment must be uploaded with the application and dated within three months from the application submission date, printed on the hiring institution's letterhead, signed by an authorized institutional official (i.e., Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
 If the anticipated position is not activated by the award date for any reason, any offer of funding will be withdrawn.
 There will be no exceptions.
 In the event your application is funded, you will be required to provide an official letter on organizational letterhead, signed by an institutional signing official, stating you will have a full-time faculty position of an Assistant Professor and above.

 The Alzheimer's Association will not accept new grant applications from currently funded investigators who are delinquent in submitting required reports and other deliverables on active grants.
-Investigators that have previous Alzheimer‟s Association awards closed as "Incomplete" are not eligible to apply without exception.
+Investigators who have previous Alzheimer’s Association awards closed as "Incomplete" are not eligible to apply without exception.
 This policy will be strictly adhered to with no exceptions.

 Deadlines and award dates

 All LOIs will be evaluated prior to invitation to submit a full application.
 Only LOIs that meet program specific guidelines will be invited to submit full applications.
-LOIs will also be reviewed by the Alzheimer's Association Medical and Scientific Advisory Council with special attention to:
+LOIs will also be reviewed by a panel of experts, identified by the Alzheimer’s Association with special attention to:

 - Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work)